-I ordered a sausage roll calzone while I was there for lunch, and I was pleased to see on the menu that it was a very reasonable at $6.50.
-The menu said that it's made with sausage, green pepper and onion -- right up my alley.
+I usually order a sausage roll calzone when I'm at Perillo's, and I was pleased to see on the menu that it was very reasonable at $7.99.
+It's made with sausage, green pepper and onion -- right up my alley.

-I watched as Damiano tossed the dough in the air several times, assembled all of the ingredients and placed the calzone in the oven.
-I was so enthralled by watching him in action that I didn't pay any attention to the size of the calzone until my waitress brought the monster to my table.
+I watch as Damiano tosses the dough in the air several times, assembles all of the ingredients and places the calzone in the oven.

-The calzone was massive, and as I dug in, I discovered that it is an entire Italian sausage wrapped in pizza sauce, bell pepper, onion, and a truckload of cheese.
+The calzone is massive, and it is an entire Italian sausage wrapped in pizza sauce, bell pepper, onion, and a truckload of cheese.
 The whole thing is encased in dough and baked to a golden brown before getting topped with melted butter and a sprinkle of Parmesan cheese.

-I've had a lot of calzones in my life, but this one, without question, was the best one I have ever eaten.
+I've had a lot of calzones in my life, but this one, without question, is my absolute favorite.